-Get the latest insights on price movement and trend analysis of Potash in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Potash in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

 For the Second Quarter of 2022

 In China, Malaysia and Indonesia, price of potash was high in the second quarter of 2022.
 In Southeast Asia, Malaysia and Indonesia are major potash-consuming countries where the prices rose sharply.
 Global sanctions on potash from Belarus and restricted exports from Russia also accelerated the potash prices due to limited supply.

 In Europe, the potash market witnessed an uptrend in prices following the Ukraine-Russia war which resulted in global supply chain disruptions and potash prices were expected to rise even further in future.

 The prices for potash mostly remained on the lower side in Q2 of 2022.
 Potash prices in the US in May were even lower than those in April as a result of import volumes from Canada and Russia.

 For instance, the FOB NOLA granular barge prices per ton were down from 800 USD in April to around 770-780 USD in May.
 Even though the river terminal prices were higher than the barge prices at around 780-815 USD per ton, they had still fallen by 25 dollars month-over-month.

 In Brazil, the potash demand was low in the second quarter of 2022 which caused a downward price trends, not just locally but all around the world.
 The spring season had begun late which led to low demand and did not prompt fill buying for potash as prices remained on the downward side.

 For the First Quarter of 2022

 Following Western economic sanctions against a major potash supplier in Belarus, potash prices in the United States and Brazil are at multi-year highs.
 The strong worldwide demand and limited supply are contributing to the price increase.
 On March 9, the price of poash in the United States reached an all-time high of 815 USD/MT.